dreamind/ix/workshops/interactive/index.md

     </script>

 `window.onload = initContent` means that once the page is loaded, `initContent` function will be called.
 This function simply uses `document.getElementById` to get hold of the `content` element and insert HTML code inside the element (Note that `document` is a predefined global variable that represent the whole DOM (similar to `lxml`'s `tree`).
-This is how DOM access and manipulation can be done by default.
+This is how DOM access and manipulation are carried out using pure JavaScript, without jQuery.

 Now, we can use jQuery library to make DOM manipulation easier.
 To do that you first need to include jQuery library.
 See how this can be done in `dom-1.html`: